The 20 Best Prolidase Deficiency Doctors Near Me in Ohio, US

 English

-Mark Rorick is a Neurologist in Chardon, Ohio.
+Mark Rorick is a Neurologist practicing medicine in Chardon, Ohio.
 Dr. Rorick is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Seizures, Memory Loss, Epilepsy, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Epilepsy, and Generalized Tonic-Clonic Seizure.

 Experienced in Prolidase Deficiency